Workplace bullying: By country

+Workplace bullying is referred to as "power harassment" in Japan and "gapjil" in South Korea.
 Singapore: In an informal survey among 50 employees in Singapore, 82% said they had experienced toxicity from their direct superior or colleagues in their careers, with some 33.3% experiencing it on a daily basis.
 Some of the other reports was failing to agree with the boss was considered being a trouble maker, always having to give praise to the superior, the senior colleague has a tendency to shout at people.
 Many respondents reported that they had to quit because of the toxic environment.
 In other surveys, it is clear that the company is aware but does nothing.
 A Kantar survey in 2019 suggested that employees in Singapore were the most likely to be made to "feel uncomfortable" by their employers, compared with those in the other countries that the company polled.

 History

 Research into workplace bullying stems from the initial Scandinavian investigations into school bullying in the late 1970s.